Thomas Bareiß: Political career

 A business manager by profession, Bareiß has been a directly elected member of the Bundestag since the 2005 elections.
 In his first term between 2005 and 2009, he was a full member of the Committee on the Affairs of the European Union as well as of the Committee on Labor and Social Affairs.
 In that capacity, he served as his parliamentary group's rapporteur on Transatlantic relations.
 Since the 2009 elections, he has been serving on the Committee on Economic Affairs and Energy.

 In the negotiations to form a Grand Coalition of Chancellor Angela Merkel's Christian Democrats (CDU together with the Bavarian CSU) and the Social Democrats (SPD) following the 2013 federal elections, Bareiß was part of the CDU/CSU delegation in the working group on energy policy, led by Peter Altmaier and Hannelore Kraft.
 Following the 2016 elections in Germany's important state of Baden-Württemberg, he was again part of the negotiations on a coalition government, this time of the CDU and the Green Party under Minister-President Winfried Kretschmann.

 With the formation of the fourth Grand Coalition under Merkel in 2018, it was announced that Bareiß would move to the position of Parliamentary State Secretary at the Federal Ministry of Economic Affairs and Energy under Minister Peter Altmaier.
 In this capacity, he also served as the Federal Government's Commissioner for Tourism (since 2018) and for small and medium-sized enterprises (2020–2021).

 Ahead of the Christian Democrats' leadership election in 2018, Bareiß publicly endorsed Friedrich Merz to succeed Angela Merkel as the party's chair.

 Since the 2021 elections, Bareiß has been serving as his parliamentary group's spokesperson for transport.

 Political positions

 Energy policy

 In 2010, Bareiß worked to limit the growth in solar-panel installations in Germany as he saw the rising costs to consumers undermine the acceptance of alternative energy.
 In a letter to then-Environment Minister Norbert Röttgen, he demanded that the government cut the guaranteed gratuity per kilowatt hour for newly installed solar panels by an extra amount.

 Amid a 2014 debate over whether Germany needs to rethink its energy strategy and reduce its dependence on Russian gas imports due to the Russo-Ukrainian War, Bareiß spoke out in favor of liquefied natural gas (LNG) imports and demanded an effective regulatory framework for a German LNG terminal.

+In early 2025 Bareiß was one of the few politicians who campaigned for a repair of the partially destroyed Nord Stream 2 pipeline.
+He wanted the transport natural gas from Russia to Germany to resume, as soon as the war, which followed the Russian invasion of Ukraine, was over.